 TIME SEGMENT CHALLENGE

-Back for 2021 is our Time Segment Challenge for the participants of the road Polyester 100 event and the gravel Toughskin Open versions.
+Back for 2022 is our Time Segment Challenge for the participants of the Toughskin Open event.
 The winner of each Time Segment Challenge will be rewarded a custom, giant badass belt.
 (Think All-star wrestling big.)
 To win the Time Segment Challenge, you must have the fastest overall cumulative time of the segments provided for each event.